alex-tifrea/alex-tifrea.github.io/_pages/about.md

 social: true
 ---

-I am a Research Scientist at Google DeepMind currently working on developing better algorithms for large language model post-training.
+I am a Senior Research Scientist at Google DeepMind currently working on developing better algorithms for large language model post-training.
 Prior to that, I obtained my PhD from the Department of Computer Science of ETH Zürich, working under the supervision of [Fanny Yang](http://fanny-yang.de) in the